Distributed Local Verification using Proofs with(out) Errors: Impossibility Results for Proofs with Errors

-\begin{lemma} Any node that sees $2i+1$ nodes in a path and sees a consecutive sequence of labels $l_1,\dots,l_{i+1}$ must accept. \end{lemma}
+\begin{lemma} Any node in $S$ that sees $2i+1$ nodes with degree $2$ each in a path and sees a consecutive sequence of proof labels $(l_1,\dots,l_{i+1})$ must accept. \end{lemma}

-\begin{proof} Fix a node $v \in S$.
-Its $d$-hop neighborhood consists of at most $2i+1$ consecutive path nodes.
-Under the adversarial influence, at most $i$ nodes in the whole graph may have labels differing from $L_O$.
-Therefore, within $N_d(v)$, at least $i+1$ labels must remain unchanged.
-In particular, the adversary may arbitrarily modify any $i$ labels in $N_d(v)$, while leaving the $i+1$ labels on the central block $(l_1,\dots,l_{i+1})$ unchanged.
-Since $v$ must accept every adversarial labeling differing from $L_O$ in at most $i$ nodes, its decision cannot depend on those $i$ potentially corrupted labels.
-Hence acceptance of $v$ is determined solely by the central $i+1$ consecutive labels $(l_1,\dots,l_{i+1})$.
-Consequently, any such node must accept according to the algorithm $\mathcal{A}$. \end{proof}
+\begin{proof} Fix a node $v \in S$ and assume that it has a view distance $i$.
+Since there could be at most $i$ errors in $G$, the proof labels of at least $i+1$ nodes must remain unchanged within $N_i(v)$.
+In particular, the adversary may arbitrarily modify the proof labels of any $i$ nodes within $N_i(v)$, while leaving the sequence of proof labels $(l_1,\dots,l_{i+1})$ unchanged.
+Since $v$ must accept every adversarial proof $L_{adv}$ differing from $L_O$ in at most $i$ nodes, its decision cannot depend on those $i$ potentially corrupted proof labels.
+Hence acceptance of $v$ according to the algorithm $\mathcal{A}$ is determined solely by the sequence of $i+1$ labels on $S$. \end{proof}